PROXIMUS – 2019 UK Tax Strategy

 - TeleSign Mobile Ltd (Acquired on October 31, 2017)

 This document, approved by the Board of Directors of the Company sets out the Company’s Tax Strategy (and that of its subsidiary UK companies) as it relates to UK taxation in compliance with schedule 19 of the Finance Act 2016.
 This document will be periodically reviewed by the Company’s Group Tax Function and any amendments will be approved by the Company’s Board of Directors.
-It is effective for the financial year ending December 31, 2017 and will remain in effect until any amendments are approved by the Company’s Board of Directors.
+It is effective as of the financial year ending December 31, 2017 and will remain in effect until any amendments are approved by the Company’s Board of Directors.

 Approach to Governance and Risk Management